conda-incubator/conda-project/docs/source/config.md

   - `$PROJECT_DIR/envs` (Unix)
   - `%PROJECT_DIR%\envs` (Windows)

-- When searching for an environment, the directories are searched in left-to-right order.
+- When searching for a path to created an environment for the project, the directories are searched in left-to-right order.
-- If an environment with the requested name is found nowhere in the path, one will be created as a subdirectory of the first entry in the path.
+- The first writeable directory will be used to create the environment

+The default behavior of Cond Project is

+`CONDA_PROJECT_ENVS_PATH=envs`

 For example, given a Unix machine with

-`CONDA_PROJECT_ENVS_PATH=/opt/envs::envs2:/home/user/conda/envs`
+`CONDA_PROJECT_ENVS_PATH=/opt/envs:envs2:/home/user/conda/envs`

-Then Anaconda Project will look for an environment named `default` in the following locations:
+Then Conda Project will create an environment named `default` in the first writeable of the following locations:

 - `/opt/envs/default`
-- `$PROJECT_DIR/envs/default`
 - `$PROJECT_DIR/envs2/default`
 - `/home/user/conda/envs/default`

-If no such environment exists, one will be created as `/opt/envs/default`, instead of the default location of `$PROJECT_DIR/envs/default`.